careyes17/TutoringCenter/README.md

 ![](gutterboyztutoringcenter.gif)

+### Installation

+#### JAR:
+You can download our project from github with this link https://github.com/GutterboyzSon/TutoringCenter.
+Next extract the project.
+Next navigate to the folder to find the project.
+Run the TutoringCenter.JAR file.
+#### Intelij:
+You can download the zip for our program on GitHub here, https://github.com/GutterboyzSon/TutoringCenter.
+After extraction you can open the IntelliJ IDE, and use the “Open” option on the main screen.
+Navigate to the extraction folder with all the program folders in it,  and open it.
+Go to File>Project Structure>Modules>Dependencies,
+If there are any dependencies that are highlighted in red,  you can remove them with the subtraction button.
+Add the dependencies by pressing the + button and add the JARs (controlsfx-8.40.14.jar, jfoenix-8.0.7.jar, json-simple-1.1.1.jar) from the Libraries folder.
+Then click “Apply”.

 ### Getting Started
 To start our project, please-
 [Ideally we add a runnable jar for the use of our final deliverable and for this section]